Government and politics of South Carolina: Local government

-Federal and State Representation
+Federal and state representation

-US Senate
+U.S. Senate

-The current South Carolina delegation to the U.S. Senate:
+The current South Carolina delegation to the United States Senate:

-US House of Representatives
+U.S. House of Representatives

-South Carolina currently has seven representatives in Congress:
+South Carolina currently has seven representatives in the United States House of Representatives:

 A district map is found here.

-Judicary
+Judiciary

 South Carolina is part of the United States District Court for the District of South Carolina in the federal judiciary.
 The district's cases are appealed to the Richmond-based United States Court of Appeals for the Fourth Circuit.

 Finances

 The state does not allow casino gambling, but it authorized the operation of video poker machines throughout the state.
 This yielded revenue of approximately $2 billion per year deposited into the state's coffers.
 But, in 2000 the legislature banned video poker, requiring machines to be shut off and removed from the state by July 8.

 Taxes

 The state's personal income tax has a maximum marginal tax rate of 7 percent on taxable income of $13,351 and above.

 State sales tax revenues are used exclusively for education.
 South Carolina has a 6% state sales tax, but when combined with local and county taxes, South Carolina has the second-highest sales tax in the United States next to California.
 In Charleston, South Carolina, the tax rates equals 10.5% with state tax, county tax, local option tax, and the hospitality tax.
 Some items have different rates; e.g., the tax is 3% on unprepared food items and 7% on sleeping accommodation rentals.
 Individuals 85 or older get a one-percent exclusion from the general sales tax.
 Counties may impose an additional 1% local option sales tax and other local sales taxes, and local governments may impose a local accommodations tax of up to 3%.

 South Carolina imposes a casual excise tax of 5% on the fair market value of all motor vehicles, motorcycles, boats, motors and airplanes transferred between individuals.
 The maximum casual excise tax is $500.

 Property tax is administered and collected by local governments with assistance from the South Carolina Department of Revenue.
 Both real and personal property are subject to tax.
 Approximately two-thirds of county-levied property taxes are used for the support of public education.
 Municipalities levy a tax on property situated within the limits of the municipality for services provided by the municipality.
 The tax is paid by individuals, corporations and partnerships owning property within the state.
 Intangible personal property is exempt from taxation.
 There is no inheritance tax.